Employment law – Job references

 What is a regulatory reference?

-Authorised firms need to conduct appropriate due diligence on candidates, including acquiring references from the candidates previous employer(s), as part of the firm’s assessment of a candidate’s fitness and propriety.
-Of particular relevance are references from other authorised firms, known as “regulatory references”.The FCA would generally expect firms to acquire regulatory references to cover the past five years, however this will be dependent on the candidate’s regulatory history.
+Authorised firms (regulated by the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA) need to conduct appropriate due diligence on candidates, including acquiring references from the candidates previous employer(s), as part of the firm’s assessment of a candidate’s fitness and propriety.

 What information should your former employer provide?